 It is a common belief that young people are not susceptible to heart diseases and as such, they do need to worry about eating healthy and staying active.
 Well, this is completely wrong as heart diseases can affect people irrespective of their age group.
-No doubt elderlies are at a higher risk, but this does not mean that the younger people are completely immune.
+No doubt elderlies are at a higher risk, but this does not mean that younger people are completely immune.
 Your present lifestyle choices will have a very deep impact on your cardiovascular health tomorrow.
 For instance, plaque which is the major cause of atherosclerosis starts accumulating in the arteries from childhood or adolescence.
-So, it is very important to prioritise your heart health from the very beginning.
+So, it is very important to prioritize your heart health from the very beginning.

 This is again wrong.
 Not every person suffering from a disease is likely to experience the same symptoms.
-It is important to understand that the signs and symptoms of any disease vary from one person to another and some might not experience any symptom at all.
+It is important to understand that the signs and symptoms of any disease vary from one person to another and some might not experience any symptoms at all.
 The same holds for hypertension as well.
 As per the best cardiologist in Kolkata, many people suffering from hypertension may not experience any symptoms at all.
 This is the reason why hypertension is also referred to as the silent killer.
 Don’t wait for the symptoms to become evident and check the numbers.
 Seek immediate medical help if your blood pressure is on the higher side.

 Chest pain is one of the signs of a heart attack but not the only sign.
 Also, chest pain does not necessarily indicate a heart attack as it may be associated with a variety of other health issues.
-Other symptoms associated with heart attack include fatigue, breathlessness, pain in the arms, jaw and neck, and lightheadedness.
+Other symptoms associated with heart attack include fatigue, breathlessness, pain in the arms, jaw, and neck, and lightheadedness.
 People often tend to take these symptoms lightly, believing that they only need to see a doctor when they are experiencing angina and chest pain, and this leads to delayed treatment.

 Many heart diseases tend to run in families, which means that if any of your family members have it, you are quite likely to develop the same.
-However, having a family history of a heart disease does not necessarily mean that you are going to develop the same.
+However, having a family history of heart disease does not necessarily mean that you are going to develop the same.
 No doubt your risks are high but with the right guidance and healthy lifestyle choices, you can easily protect your heart.
 You can find some of the best heart doctors at BM Birla Hospital, who will help you with the same.

-We often tend to associate leg pain with some orthopaedic condition.
+We often tend to associate leg pain with some orthopedic condition.
 However, it is pertinent to know that leg pain is not always a sign of some joint problem and it may be linked to your heart.
 Leg pain is a common sign of peripheral artery disease which is marked by a severe obstruction in the arteries present in the lower limbs owing to the buildup of plaque.
 People suffering from the condition are at higher risk of having a stroke or heart attack.